uOWooLab-JunLuo/mlp_project_demos/README.md

 ## Scores to beat

 To date, our best models are trained using the [CatBoost](https://catboost.ai/) library (a variant of gradient boosted decision trees).
-A [PREVIEW](https://github.com/uOWooLab-JunLuo/milar-preview) of the models are available here.
+A [PREVIEW](https://github.com/uOWooLab-JunLuo/milar-preview) of the models are available.
 The following table shows the results.

 | Element (Group) | MAE | RMSE | R2 |
 | :----: | :----: | :----: | :----: |